Wendell Chino: Tribal chairman

 In 1965 he was elected as tribal chairman (president) in the new system and continued to be re-elected 16 more times, each time serving 2-years.
 He was known for his advancement of "red capitalism".
 New levels of economic prosperity was achieved while Chino served.
 He led the development of a new school, ski run, community center, fishing industry, lumbar industry, the Inn of the Mountain Gods resort, and Casino Apache.
 Chino was known for saying "The Navajos make rugs, the Pueblos make pottery, and the Mescaleros make money".
 This was due to Chino winning reparations from the US Government and opposing the idea to divide funds to individual tribal members and instead that the funds be used to create tribal industries.
 In 1975, Chino had a statement presented by Bruce Townsend regarding the repeal by Congress of Public Law 83-280.
 In this statement he expressed how this law has brought suffering among the tribal community.
-Chino is known as "benevolent dictators" along with Roger Jourdain for their approaches in the Indian rights movement.
-Often controversial, but necessarily aggressive.
-On March 19-20, 1979, Chino appeared in court hearing along with Clyde Bellecourt, Theodore Means, and Barbara Namias to address National Indian Civil Rights Issues.
+Chino is known as a "benevolent dictator" along with Roger Jourdain for their approaches in the Indian rights movement.
+On March 19–20, 1979, Chino appeared in court hearing along with Clyde Bellecourt, Theodore Means, and Barbara Namias to address National Indian Civil Rights Issues.